UK woman with Huntington's disease gene completes 100km ocean swim across Auckland to raise $13,000 - NZ Herald

 The St Heliers resident says reaching the final finishing line after 10 days produced mixed emotions.

 "Surprisingly my body feels good!
-I took it slow each day and I'm stoked that it held up way better expected.
-I think I'm running off adrenaline though so sure it will hit me at some point over the next few days."
+I took it slow each day and I'm stoked that it held up way better than expected.
+I think I'm running off adrenaline though, so sure it will hit me at some point over the next few days."

 On her Givealittle page for the 100km swim fundraising effort, Williams says "swimming has become a huge part of my mental therapy" in coming to terms with testing positive for the Huntington's gene almost two years ago.

-Williams has been living in New Zealand since January 1, 2017, and received her first Huntington disease diagnosis in January 2020.
+Williams has been living in New Zealand since January 1, 2017, and received her first Huntington's disease diagnosis in January 2020.

-After swimming 10km in one training effort for the first time just earlier this year, Williams says the marathon swim idea gradually took on more meaning.
+After swimming 10km in one training effort for the first time in early 2021, Williams says the marathon swim idea gradually took on more meaning.

 "I cannot believe the donations and the support.
 I never expected it to get this big.
 Having so many people turn up each day and reach out to say I'm inspiring them has really kept me going," Williams said.